The World's Most Popular Independently-Owned Website for Lesbian, Bisexual and Queer Women

 Anyhow, let's break it down:

 Evidence of Trying: (Gay psychiatrist) Dr. George Huang (B.D.
-Wong) & Olivia Benson (Mariska Hargitay)'s chat about "aggressives" and discussions about same-sex domestic violence were pretty carefully done.
+Wong) & Olivia Benson (Mariska Hargitay)’s chat about “aggressives” and discussions about same-sex domestic violence were pretty carefully done.
 In fact, this dialogue was so fair and well-crafted it verged on Homo-Friendly Afterschool Special territory, but luckily I love Afterschool Specials & homos!
-It was also interesting that though the "AG"/Aggressive subculture's majority are women of color, they chose a white woman for that part in SVU.
+However, they failed to note that the AG/Aggressive subculture is a QPOC community and specifically is used by Black queer people.
+In the show, having a white person as the “AG” was appropriative.

 Benson: Are "Aggressives" known to be violent?